breatheco-de/content/src/content/lesson/modeling-data-using-data-structures.md

 ---
 title: Using data-structures to store our business needs
-subtitle: >-
-  It is imposible to software without storing information, its time to practice and master the science behind storage
-cover_local: ../../assets/images/e16d59ad-4c11-4ca0-8bfc-5a9d147c6c2e.jpeg
-textColor: white
-status: unassigned
-date: '2020-10-19T16:36:31+00:00'
 tags:
   - data structures
   - business model
 description: >-
-  Master data structures to efficiently store and manage your business needs.
-  Discover how arrays, stacks, queues, and more can enhance your coding skills!
+  Master data structures to efficiently store your business needs!
+Discover how arrays, stacks, queues, and more can enhance your coding skills today!
 ---
 Almost all programing languages have primitive datatypes like: Boolean, String, Integer, Float, Null/None, etc.